modern-sapien/basic-mern-app/README.md

         *   npm install express mongoose dotenv if-env

     2. Build out basic server
-        *   server to run on port 3001 to not conflict with react
+        *   server to run on port 3001 to not conflict with react when it runs

+    3. After the server has been setup, add create-react-app client on top
+        * In the root, run "npx create-react-app client --use-npm"

 ##